'Positive customer engagement is central to community confidence' says Inspectorate

 "This initial lack of clarity meant the Chief Constable's commitment was being interpreted in different ways across some districts which could lead to a lack of consistency for those receiving a service from the PSNI," said the Chief Inspector.

-"Communication of how the PSNI intends to deliver against this commitment needs to be unambigious so that staff have a clear message," said Dr Maguire, who added that this work should be underpinned by better co-ordination of other improvement projects across the organisation.
+"Communication of how the PSNI intends to deliver against this commitment needs to be unambiguous so that staff have a clear message," said Dr Maguire, who added that this work should be underpinned by better co-ordination of other improvement projects across the organisation.

 Dr Maguire indicated the PSNI also faced a challenge of placing customers at the centre of service delivery.